 Limiting Skynet: Restricting the capabilities of AI

-“It is unclear whether the long-term trajectory of AI will make the overall security problem easier or harder.
-On the one hand, systems will become increasingly complex in construction and behavior, and cyberattacks by AI systems can be highly effective, while on the other hand, the use of AI and its techniques of learning combined with significant advances in low-trust systems may make hardened systems much less vulnerable than they are today,” the study states.
+"It is not clear whether the long-term course of AI will make the overall security problem easier or more difficult.
+On the one hand, systems will become increasingly complex in construction and behavior, and cyber-attacks by AI systems can be extremely effective, while on the other hand, the use of AI and machine learning techniques combined with significant progress in "Low-reliability systems can make hardened systems much less vulnerable than they are today," the study said.

 This potentially crucial role played by artificial intelligence in cyberwarfare seems to indicate that it is worthwhile to investigate how it can limit the capabilities of these AIs, according to FLI.